jadounrahul/kartsnms/doc/Alerting/Transports.md

 1. Go to "Messaging API" tab of your channel, here listing some important value.

 	- `Bot basic ID` and `QR code` is your LINE bot's ID and QR code.
-	- `Channel access token (long-lived)`, will use it in LibreNMS, keep it safe.
+	- `Channel access token (long-lived)`, will use it in KartsNMS, keep it safe.

 1. Use your real Line account add your LINE bot as a friend.

-1. Recipient ID can be `groupID`, `userID` or `roomID`, it will be used in LibreNMS to send message to a group or a user.
+1. Recipient ID can be `groupID`, `userID` or `roomID`, it will be used in KartsNMS to send message to a group or a user.
 Use the following NodeJS program and `ngrok` for temporally https webhook to listen it.

 	[LINE-bot-RecipientFetcher](https://github.com/j796160836/LINE-bot-RecipientFetcher)